Out-of-time-ordered correlators for turbulent fields: a quantum-classical correspondence: Abstract

 \section{Abstract}

 An extended formulation of out-of-time-ordered correlators (OTOCs), which quantify noncommutative operator growth and information scrambling in quantum many-body systems, is developed for turbulence dynamics as a representative of non-canonical Hamiltonian systems.
 Based on the Wigner-Weyl transform and the Moyal bracket formalism, the semiclassical limit of OTOC for turbulent plasmas governed by the Hasegawa-Mima equation is derived as an ensemble-averaged squared Lie-Poisson bracket between two chosen functionals of the turbulent fields.
 The classical-limit OTOC provides a quantitative measure of how a variational perturbation applied to one functional propagates across scales in the turbulent dynamics and how it affects another functional at a later time, thereby capturing scale-dependent or field-dependent transfer processes.
-In a quasilinear approximation with a strong zonal flow, we derive an inverse-square decay of the OTOC with the time lag, indicating an algebraic suppression of the zonal-mode response to perturbations of the non-zonal fields.
-This behavior is attributed to zonal-flow shearing, which rapidly scrambles the non-zonal perturbation toward higher wavenumbers, and consequently reduces the low-wavenumber non-zonal content that can feed back onto large-scale zonal modes.
+In a quasilinear approximation with a strong zonal flow, we provide a closed analytic expression of the classical-limit OTOC to characterize the interaction between zonal and non-zonal modes.
+An asymptotic analysis shows that the OTOC grows quadratically at early time, while in the long-time strong-shear regime it approaches a finite saturated value with an inverse-square algebraic dependence.
+This behavior is attributed to zonal-flow shearing, which rapidly scrambles the non-zonal perturbation toward higher wavenumbers, thereby reducing the low-wavenumber non-zonal content that can feed back onto large-scale zonal modes.

-\section{1 Introduction}
+\section{Introduction}

 Turbulence is a prototypical nonlinear dynamical system that exhibits sensitivity to perturbations over a wide range of interacting scales, and is one of the most important issues in plasma and fluid physics\cite{Horton}.
 Such sensitivity is often discussed in the framework of classical chaos theory and quantified by Lyapunov analysis and its extended variants.
 Notable recent progress in the neutral fluid context has been made by combining covariant Lyapunov vectors with data assimilation techniques in the tangent-space dynamics of perturbations\cite{Inubushi1, Inubushi2}.